cheekeet86/project-capstone/documents/part-02.md

 <br>

-I worked on the 1st month of the datasets (instead of 2 months) to access if the datasets were suitable for developing a prediction model.
+I worked on the 1st month of the datasets (instead of 2 months) to assess if the datasets were suitable for developing a prediction model.

 Firstly, I performed data cleaning e.g. imputed participators' height using weight and BMI.
 Next, I merged the raw datasets (which were separated initially) by creating the following output files: